 What to bring

 Candidates are not required to bring anything along for the purpose of the ceremony itself.
-However, we do encourage you to bring along relatives and special friends to help celebrate your special occasion (maximum of 4-5 guests each).
 If candidates wish to use a camera to take photographs or a video camera to record the event, they are welcome to do so.
 Depending on how many people are receiving their certificate of citizenship, each candidate will be able to invite one person to attend.

 Oath or Affirmation of Allegiance